 According to the American Medical Association, a catastrophic injury is a severe injury to the spine, spinal cord, or brain, and may also include skull or spinal fractures.

-Certain accidents, by their very nature, are severe and result in injuries so atrocious, they are defined by law as "catastrophic."
 These types of accidents occur in various circumstances and cause a tremendous impact on the lives of individuals who undergo them.

 Catastrophic injuries can leave a person suffering from permanent disabilities, long-term medical problems, or a reduced life expectancy.